StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 * The full list of optional pre & post tour add-ons.

 ***gallery.html***
-* An image gallery to visually re-encfore the quality and value of the tour.
+* An image gallery to visually re-enforce the quality and value of the tour.

 ***contact.html***
 * A multi-functional contact form that can handle enquiries, quotes & bookings.